TRAIN HARD

 TRAINING TIPS

-• There are many great books, videos, websites and classes available for the AR platform.
+- There are many great books, videos, websites and classes available for the AR.
 The Redcat is an ideal companion for all of it!
-Use the RedCat to enhance any training session!

-• Although the RedCat renders the rifle inert, make sure the area is cleared of all ammunition.
-Never, NEVER substitute dummy rounds with live rounds.
+- Even though the RedCat renders the rifle inert, NEVER substitute dummy rounds with live rounds.

 BEFORE YOU START: